My Dear Bootham (film): Release and reception

 The film released in theatres on 15 July 2022.

 M. Suganth of The Times of India rated the film 2.5 out of 5 and wrote that "If the film works to the extent it does, it is mainly due to the two leads.
 Prabhudeva, who has often shown a flair for comedy, tries to elevate the material by giving his all, while Ashwath scores in the emotional moments, especially his monologue in the climax".
 Navein Darshan of Cinema Express gave 3.5 out of 5 stars and opined that "Fun-filled visuals and ideas make up for the sobby parts of this overly melodramatic film".

 Dina Thanthi critic wrote that "The initial scenes of the film are creating a lot of anticipation.
 The following scenes don't make up for it." .Ananda Vikatan critic gave a mixed review.Zee News critic stated that " jolly ride with kids."
 Dinamalar critic gave 3 out of 5 rating.

-Home media

-The post-theatrical streaming rights of the film was bought by ZEE5 and the satellite rights of the film was bought by Zee Tamil and Zee Thirai.WTP on November 27' 2022 on Sunday @1pm.